GitauHarrison/work-gossip-chat-app/README.md

 # TinkerChatApp

+![TinkerChatApp](app/static/images/TinkerChatApp.png)

+### Overview
 Welcome to TinkerChatApp.
 Here, workers can feel free to randomly chat among themselves or with other platform users.

-![TinkerChatApp](app/static/images/TinkerChatApp.png)

-Features available in the app include:
+### Features:

 1. New user registration
 2. Current user log in